hugowindisch/swallow/MANUAL.md

 The module you created is a Javascript file and a CommonJS module (it can require() packages and modules, and be require()d by other packages and modules).
 It is located in work/packages/yourpackagename/lib.

 ##Where is the code?
-Swallow generates a small javascript module for each new visual element that you create.
+Swallowapps generates a small javascript module for each new visual element that you create.

 This module looks like this: